apache/pekko-projection/docs/src/main/paradox/testing.md

 # Testing

-Akka Projections provides a TestKit to ease testing.
-There are two supported styles of test: running with an assert function and driving it with an Akka Streams TestKit `TestSubscriber.Probe`.
+Apache Pekko Projections provides a TestKit to ease testing.
+There are two supported styles of test: running with an assert function and driving it with an Apache Pekko Streams TestKit `TestSubscriber.Probe`.

 ## Dependencies

-To use the Akka Projections TestKit add the following dependency in your project:
+To use the Apache Pekko Projections TestKit add the following dependency in your project:

 @@dependency [sbt,Maven,Gradle] {
   group=org.apache.pekko